Niedde/resetVBApassword/README.md

 # resetVBApassword
 A piece of R code that can be useful if you forgot the password to your VBA project.

+Including a protected Excel file to test the program.

 *!!
 Don't use it to access files you're not supposed to !!*